 New Lab-Confirmed COVID-19 Cases (per 100,000 people in last 7 days)

 New COVID-19 admissions per 100,000 population (7-day total)

 Proportion of staffed inpatient beds occupied by COVID-19 patients (7-day average)

 |Cook County metrics are calculated by the CDC and posted on the CDC Community Levels website (data as of 12/8/2022).

 COVID-19 Community Levels in the U.S. by County

-Nationwide, 51 percent of U.S. counties are at Medium or High Community Levels.
+Nationwide and in Illinois, COVID-19 Community Levels continue to trend upward.
 Travelers should be aware of whether areas they are visiting are Low, Medium, or High risk for COVID-19 by checking the CDC’s map, and take proper precautions, which should include reviewing CDPH’s travel guidance.

 For additional COVID-19 information, visit Chicago.gov/COVID.